thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 •	[Kubernetes deployment configuration](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)

-That are the major steps we will follow to replace the  **Authors** service in our Lab.
+That are the major steps we will follow to replace the  **Authors** service in our lab.

 ![authors-java-container-overview](images/authors-java-container-overview.png)